 When you want to learn about Karate, you practice.
 So if you seriously want to be a master of patience, you need to practice it.

-When there’s a heated argument or when people are discussing something or your friends are trying to make a point, give them time to talk, analyse their opinions, think about what you’re going to say, then start speaking.
+When there’s a heated argument or when people are discussing something or your friends are trying to make a point, give them time to talk, analyze their opinions, think about what you’re going to say, then start speaking.

 The first time you may break out of ‘The Patience Zone’ but the more you control your urge to attack, the better you’ll react.

-And don’t worry about opportunities to practice patience, I’m sure your normal daily routine has at least 2 or 3 occasions where you ought to get furious, these are golden opportunity chances for you to practice patience!
+And don’t worry about opportunities to practice patience, I’m sure your normal daily routine has at least 2 or 3 occasions where you ought to get furious, these are golden opportunities chances for you to practice patience!